Rights to medical treatment

 When can I see a doctor on my own?

-At any time, or any age – and you don’t have to tell your parents.
+You can see a doctor on your own at any time, or any age – and you don’t have to tell your parents.
+Due to doctor patient confidentiality, your parents won’t be able to pump your GP for info, either.

 If you’re under 16, you will still be offered confidential treatment by your doctor, as long as they are sure that you are ‘capable of consenting’.
 This means you’re able to understand the options and you’re not being forced or pushed into a particular treatment or choice (like having an abortion) by somebody else.